guptrakeshk/my_music_store/README.md

 - Once data is cleansed, transformed and load, it is ready to asnwer queries for analytics.

 Here are helpful steps in executing python programs in right sequence.
-You must execute *create_table.py* first in order to create database tables which are needed for storing fact and dimnension data.
+You must execute **create_table.py** first in order to create database tables which are needed for storing fact and dimension data.
 1. execute `python create_table.py` from CLI or other interface
 2. execute `python etl.py` from CLI or other interface